stereotype441/language/resources/type-system/inference.md

 The selector chain type inference rules are as follows.

-_TODO(paulberry): revisit all this stuff thinking about null shorting._

 _TODO(paulberry): revisit all this stuff replacing "resolved" with appropriate scope-related nomenclature from the spec.